Dolores Park Etiquette – Part 1 – General Guidelines

-Watch Your Dog: Out of the thousands of hours I’ve spent in Dolores Park, I’ve only seen like one or two fights.
+Watch Your Dog: Out of the thousands of hours I’ve spent in Dolores Park, I have yet to see a fight.
+I’ve heard about it, but never seen it.
 On the other hand, I’ve seen countless dogs mix it up with each other.
 Let’s face it, dogs are nice to people (we have food) but they can pretty much be assholes to other dogs.
 I mean, if every time I went to the park some big fucker tried to hump me in the ass, I’d be getting in fights too.
 Just because you’re paying attention to the tattooed and mustachioed guy you’re trying to bone, doesn’t mean you can’t pay attention to your dog too.

 Clean Up After Your Dog: If I was the devil I’d reserve a special place in Hell for those who don’t pick up their dog’s shit.
 It’s enough that we have to dodge people poop in the streets of San Francisco; Dolores Park should be a place where we don’t have to worry about stepping in dog doo too.
 As a community we should band together and bum rush a person caught not cleaning up after their dog.
 Once apprehended we’d shove their face into their dog droppings.
 Sorry I’m a little sensitive about this one; I’m remarkably good at stepping in dog shit.